nopnop2002/Arduino-STM32-Ethernet-LAN8720/README.md

 ___Note for library name___
 The library name is ```STM32Ethernet``` when installed using the zip file.
 The library name is ```STM32duino_STM32Ethernet``` when installed using the library manager.
+After installing using the zip file, Updating using Library Manager will result in a duplicate library.

 - Lightweight TCP/IP stack (LwIP) is a small independent implementation of the TCP/IP protocol suite.
 https://github.com/stm32duino/LwIP